lsst/qserv/doc/source/quick-start.rst

    $QSERV_RUN_DIR/bin/qserv-start.sh
    # launch integration tests for all datasets
    qserv-test-integration.py
-   # launch integration tests only for dataset n°01
+   # launch only a subset of integration tests, here dataset n°01.
+   # fine-tuning is available (see --help)
-   qserv-benchmark.py --case=01 --load
+   qserv-check-integration.py --case=01 --load